pluralsh/documentation/pages/how-to/set-up/new-mgmt-cluster.md

 Ensure your _[app.plural.sh](https://app.plural.sh/profile/me)_ User has `admin` permissions
 Follow the onscreen prompts to setup the repo and deploy resources
 * Use the provided Plural DNS Services for the MGMT Cluster
   * When providing a domain name provide the _canonical_ name, e.g. how-to-plrl.onplural.sh
+* The Plural CLI will create a new repository
+  * If there are permission related repository creation constraints
+    the repo can be cloned before running `plural` commands
 ```sh
 plural login
 plural up